Sports Premium Funding

 Our Primary School Sports funding enables us to continue and extend our provision through employing additional sports coaches, entering into more competitive sports competitions, providing swimming lessons and training our staff to deliver high quality PE and Games sessions.

 Information about government funding for sport in primary schools can be found here.

 The government has recently increased the amount of funding per year to provide new and substantial sports provision in all primary schools.
 This funding is being jointly provided by the Departments for Education, Health and Culture, Media and Sport.
 Money goes straight to schools to spend on improving the quality of sport and PE for all children.
 This year each school will receive £16 000 plus £10 per pupil for the next two years.
-That means that for the academic year 2017-18 Morningside received £19,480.

 Purpose of the funding